Appreciative Inquiry in Healthcare: Positive Questions to Bring out the Best

 - Learn about and support the best of caregivers, patients, and families

 - Embrace improvement opportunities with commitment and optimism

 - Build collaboration based on trust and a belief in the best of one another

 Although the book is designed to stimulate change in the healthcare arena, the questions are easily adapted to other professional environments.
-AI in Healthcare is available on Amazon.com or you may purchase a copy directly from the Center (which gets you a free bookmark!).
+AI in Healthcare is available on Amazon.com or you may purchase a copy directly from the Center.

 Choosing Wisdom: Strategies and Inspiration for Growing Through Life-Changing Difficulties

 by Margaret Plews-Ogan, Justine E. Owens, and Natalie May